-Policy 5-13: Ensure that all housing development in the hamlet business centers is compatible with its surroundings and integrated into the fabric of commercial and public uses in the hamlet business center.
+Policy 5-9: Ensure that all housing development in the five hamlet business centers is compatible with its surroundings and integrated into the fabric of the neighborhood and consistent with "village-style" design concepts.

-- Residential uses should have a high-quality architectural design that fits with the character and scale of the surrounding area.
-To achieve this purpose, residential neighborhood design guidelines (see separate discussion in this Chapter) should be prepared. - Residential uses be within walking distance of shops, parks, and civic institutions, and with continuous sidewalk connections into the hamlet's commercial areas, preferably along and tree-lined, traffic-calmed streets. - Residential units should be sufficiently insulated to reduce interior noise. - An on-site village green, pocket park, or other park amenity must be provided, or as an alternative, the developer must provide the equivalent park space elsewhere in the hamlet business center. - All residential development must comply with the Town's natural resource regulations, including wetland buffer requirements and development limitations for steep slopes, and other applicable standards.
+- All residential development must comply with the Town's natural resource regulations, including wetland buffer requirements and development limitations for steep slopes, and other applicable standards. - Residential uses should have a high-quality architectural design that fits with the character and scale of the surrounding area.
+To achieve this purpose, residential neighborhood design guidelines (see separate discussion in this Chapter) should be prepared. - Residential uses should be within walking distance of shops, parks, and civic institutions, and with continuous sidewalk connections into the commercial areas, preferably along and tree-lined, traffic-calmed streets. - Residential units should be sufficiently insulated to reduce interior noise.

+Underhill Avenue and Kear Street, Yorktown Heights.

-- For townhouses, duplexes, and senior housing, buffers must be provided adjacent to lower-density residential areas.
+- An on-site village green, pocket park, or other park amenity must be provided on the project site, or as an alternative, the developer must provide the equivalent park space elsewhere in the hamlet business district.
+If neither of these locations are feasible, there must be a payment of money to the Town to use for recreational facilities. - For duplexes, attached housing and senior housing, buffers must be provided adjacent to lower-density residential areas.
 Buffers would not be required for second-floor apartments or small-lot homes.
-However, for areas with small-lot homes, they should be a gradual transition in lot sizes between small-lot and adjacent large-lot zones. - Purchase of DRP units should be required for any residential development over what is allowed in the base zoning, except for second-floor apartments above shops or offices.
-DRP pricing can be adjusted downward as an incentive to provide features that benefit the community, such as middle-income housing, senior housing, greenway connections, additional park space, a day care facility, a community center, etc. - For second-floor residential units above ground-floor retail or office uses, the following additional standards should apply: - They should be located only within walkable "Main Street" or "village center" locations. - The entrance to the residential unit must be separate from the entrance to the office or retail space on the ground floor. - Sufficient parking should be made available for both the residential and non-residential uses. - For small-lot, single-family homes, the following additional standards should apply: - The garage must be provided in the rear yard, with a driveway connecting from the street to the garage door through the side yard. - The street façade of the home must be oriented to the sidewalk, with a front stoop or front porch and a walkway between the sidewalk and the front door.
+However, for areas with small-lot homes, the rey should be a gradual transition in lot sizes between small-lot and adjacent large-lot zones. - Consider allowing second-floor residential units above ground-floor retail or office uses (and promote such use in Yorktown Heights).
+The following additional standards should apply: - No more than one story of housing above one story of retail is allowed. - Units are limited in size to no greater than two bedroom per unit. - They should be located only within walkable locations. - The entrance to the residential unit must be separate from the entrance to the office or retail space on the ground floor. - Sufficient parking should be made available for both the residential and non-residential uses. - Design standards and review should assure that they contribute to the "village" identity of the business district.

+- For small-lot, single-family homes (e.g., in-R1-10 and R1-20 districts), the following additional standards should apply: - The street façade of the home must be oriented to the sidewalk, with a front stoop or front porch and a walkway between the sidewalk and the front door.
 The front yard must be no more than 25 feet and must be attractively landscaped with trees, shrubs, and/or flowering plants.